DataDog/integrations-core/vsphere/README.md

 [Restart the Agent][3] to start sending vSphere metrics and events to Datadog.

 **Note**: The Datadog Agent doesn't need to be on the same server as the vSphere appliance software.
-An Agent with the Vsphere check enabled can be set up -no matter what OS it's running on- to point to a Vsphere appliance server.
-You will have to update your `<VECENTER_HOSTNAME>` accordingly.
+An Agent with the vSphere check enabled can be set up -no matter what OS it's running on- to point to a vSphere appliance server.
+You will have to update your `<VCENTER_HOSTNAME>` accordingly.

 #### Configuration Options